needle-mirror/com.unity.burst/Documentation~/docs/StandalonePlayerSupport.md

 - **Use Platform SDK Linker**: Disables cross compilation support (Only applicable to Windows/macOS/Linux Standalone Players) (see [Burst AOT Requirements](#burst-aot-requirements)).
 - **Target 32Bit CPU Architectures**: Allows you to specify the CPU architectures supported for 32 bit builds (shown when supported).
 The default is SSE2 and SSE4 selected.
 - **Target 64Bit CPU Architectures**: Allows you to specify the CPU architectures supported for 64-bit builds (shown when supported).
 The default is SSE2 and AVX2 selected.
+- **Disabled Warnings**: Allows you to specify a list of Burst warnings that should be disabled for a player build.
+Passed as a semi-colon seperated list.

 CPU Architecture is currently only supported for Windows, macOS, and Linux.
 Burst will generate a Standalone Player that supports the CPU architectures you have selected.
 A special dispatch is generated into the module, so that the code generated will detect the CPU being used and select the appropriate CPU architecture at runtime.